 Products, software, and technology that have a primarily commercial use fall under the EAR.
-The EAR include restrictions on direct exports from the United States; reexports of US-controlled products, software, and technology from one country outside of the United States to another; and the disclosure of US-controlled technology to a foreign person, whether in the United States or abroad.
-These restrictions include the export, reexport, or transfer of US-controlled products, software, and technology, as well as the reexport or transfer of certain items produced outside of the United States that are either based on certain US-controlled technology or that incorporate a certain amount of US origin parts and components.
+The EAR include restrictions on direct exports from the United States; reexports of US-controlled products, software, and technology from one country outside of the United States to another; transfers of US-controlled products from one foreign person to another within the same country; and the disclosure of US-controlled technology to a foreign person, whether in the United States or abroad.
+These restrictions include the export, reexport, or transfer of US-controlled products, software, and technology, as well as the reexport or transfer of certain items produced outside of the United States that are either based on certain US-controlled technology, incorporating or manufacturing or designed using certain U.S.-controlled software or technology, or that incorporate a certain amount of US-origin parts and components.
 The restrictions imposed by the EAR generally fall into one of three categories: item-based controls, end-user-based controls, and end-use-based controls.